 “After I read about New Zealand’s decision to provide paid leave to workers after a miscarriage, my whole perspective shifted.
 I knew I needed to take action,” says 32-year-old England, who shared her story further in a blog post.

-Sign up for the Reasons to be Cheerful newsletter.“By embracing a policy that provides paid leave to employees during a miscarriage, for both partners, we’re not only recognizing the emotional and physical hardship of the experience, we’re normalizing the experience, for employees and managers.”
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“By embracing a policy that provides paid leave to employees during a miscarriage, for both partners, we’re not only recognizing the emotional and physical hardship of the experience, we’re normalizing the experience, for employees and managers.”

 England acknowledges the desire to remain anonymous when applying for miscarriage leave, but believes it’s more important to challenge the reasons women fear speaking openly about it in the workplace.
 “We’re still having the conversation about women fearing discrimination in the workplace based on being pregnant.
 We need to flip the script, and companies need to be at the helm of change.”